 This unit's display features a friends theme.
 Use a light-colored background on the board.
-Staple the "Jesus Loves Me" border (8583) around the board and use 3" blue letters for the caption "BE A FRIEND."
-(Border and letters are available from RBP; see page 3.)
+Staple the "Jesus Loves Me" border around the board and use blue letters for the caption "BE A FRIEND."
+(For border and letters, see page 4.)
 Print resources 17-R1-17-R4 (friends).
 During lesson 1, children will help you put these images on the bulletin board.
-(Resources for all bulletin board pieces are available in color or in black and white on resource CD #1117.)
+(Resources for all bulletin board pieces are available in color or in black and white on the downloads page online.
+Use the code on the downloads card to access the resources.)